ldn-softdev/jtc/User Guide.md

 NOTE: _the option notation `-qq` will not engulf a single notation `-q`, if both behaviors are required then both variants have to be specified (e.g. `jtc -q -qq`, or `jtc -qqq`)_

-Also, `-qq` is not compatible with `-j`, `-J` options, because there's a risks of ill-formed JSON, thus, when sighted together option `-qq` is ignored
+Also, `-qq` is incompatible with `-j`, `-J` options, because there's a risks of ill-formed JSON, thus, when sighted together option `-qq` is ignored